ashamis/ashamis.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Software Development Engineer at Microsoft Research in Cambridge UK and a PhD student affiliated with the Large Scale Distributed Systems group at Imperial College London.
-I am currently working on the intersection of systems and security, focusing on Byzantine consensus protocols.
+I am a Research Software Engineer with the Confidential Computing group at Microsoft Research and a PhD student affiliated with the Large Scale Distributed Systems group at Imperial College London.
+I am currently working on the intersection of systems, and security.

 Microsoft Research
 --------
-I am a Senior Research Software Development Engineer working on distributed systems and security.
-Throughout my tenure at Microsoft research, I have worked on distributed transactional systems, mobile input, and other projects.
+I am a Senior Research Software Engineer working on distributed systems and security.
+Throughout my tenure at Microsoft research, I have worked on consensus protocols, distributed transactional systems, systems for machine learning, mobile input, and other projects.

 Imperial College London
 --------